Physical computing

 Physical computing involves interactive systems that can sense and respond to the world around them.
 While this definition is broad enough to encompass systems such as smart automotive traffic control systems or factory automation processes, it is not commonly used to describe them.
 In a broader sense, physical computing is a creative framework for understanding human beings' relationship to the digital world.
 In practical use, the term most often describes handmade art, design or DIY hobby projects that use sensors and microcontrollers to translate analog input to a software system, and/or control electro-mechanical devices such as motors, servos, lighting or other hardware.

 Physical computing intersects the range of activities often referred to in academia and industry as electrical engineering, mechatronics, robotics, computer science, and especially embedded development.

 Examples

 Physical computing is used in a wide variety of domains and applications.
+The most commonly known examples of physical computing are Arduino and Raspberry Pi.
+These examples allow you to program systems in order to interact with the real world, showing the relationship between the physical and digital world.